loreabad6/ogh23/README.md

 Wednesday, August 30th, 2023

 ## Part 1: 9h00-10h30
-We will focus on this session on Sentinel-2 data and the STAC API going back and forth between R and Python environments.
+During this session we will take a look at Sentinel-1 data, specifically tools to query data for subsequent large processing and some basic data analysis in Python.

 ## Part 2: 11h00-12h30
-After the break we will take a look at Sentinel-1 data, specifically tools to query data for subsequent large processing and some basic data analysis in Python.
+After the break we will focus on Sentinel-2 data and the STAC API going back and forth between R and Python environments.

 ## Set-up